HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     }
     ```

     The setCredential method accesses the credential vault and sets this value.
 This example uses a Shared User slot.
 This slot is shared across all portlets this user has access to, and there is one secret per user.
-The full code for this can be found in the following code samples:
+You can find the full code for this in the following code samples:

     - [CustomLoginPortlet.war]()
     - [LoginPortletWithCV.war]()